CloudM-Migrate/documentation/Troubleshooting/O365Endpoint.md

 Enter the new app registration details in step 1.
 Make sure to upload the new certificate.

 Run the connection test again.

+---

+### Migration Failed The remote server returned an error: (401) Unauthorized

+Ask if the admin has full access rights over the users account that is failing and to check credentials.

+---